SLS 3D Printing Services

 Why does SLS take longer than FDM?

-SLS parts need gradual cooling in the powder bed (12–24 hours) to prevent warping.
+SLS printing parts need gradual cooling in the powder bed (12–24 hours) to prevent warping.
 This cooldown plus powder removal adds time compared to FDM.
-However, SLS can batch many parts in a single build, often making it more efficient for multiple-part orders.
+However, SLS printing can batch many parts in a single build, often making it more efficient for multiple-part orders.

 Are SLS parts as strong as injection-molded?